yireo/yireo-slides/slides/yireo/enforce_better_extensions-magex19.md

 {state: dark middle}
 {background-image: magetitans-nl/puppy.webp}
 # Rating is hard
-## So let's focus on the bad extensions first
+## So let's focus on the really really bad extensions first

 ---
 {state: light middle}
-# If extensions are rated badly, still using them is straight-out stupid.
+# If really really bad extensions are rated so badly, still using them is straight-out stupid.
 But a reality check shows that people are still using bad extensions everywhere.

 ---
 {state: dark middle}